Logo-stateuniv

 Faculty

-Another special facet of the William and Mary education is the freshman seminar, guaranteed and required for all first-year students.
+Another special facet of the education here is the freshman seminar, guaranteed and required for all first-year students.
 The classes, taught by full-time professors, are all topical in nature and work to greatly advance students’ writing and critical thinking skills while also providing an in-depth examination of the subject.
 One of the best facets of these seminars is that the maximum number of students allowed in them is fifteen.
 Past years have seen seminars like “Reading the Romance Novels,” “The Literature of Baseball,” and “J.R.R.
 Tolkien’s World.”
 Many graduates have fond memories of their freshman seminar, and many credit it with introducing them to their major, research interest, or faculty advisor.

 My freshman seminar was in the music department and was called “Sound and Image.”
 The course explored the relation between the two, specifically sound and music used in movies.
 We watched plenty of films for the course and spent time training our brains to listento movies rather than watch movies.
-It was a fascinating process, and I can credit that course with advancing my writing and critical thinking skills more than any other course I took at W&M.
+It was a fascinating process, and I can credit that course with advancing my writing and critical thinking skills more than any other course I took.

-This website and associated pages are not associated with, endorsed by, or sponsored by College of William and Mary.
+This website and its associated pages are not affiliated with, endorsed by, or sponsored by this school.

 StateUniversity.com has no official or unofficial affiliation with College of William and Mary.